facebook/react-native-website/docs/debugging.md

 > The Developer Menu is disabled in release (production) builds.

-## Reloading JavaScript

-Instead of recompiling your app every time you make a change, you can reload your app's JavaScript code instantly.
-To do so, select "Reload" from the Developer Menu.
-You can also press `⌘R` in the iOS Simulator, or tap `R` twice on Android emulators.

-### Automatic reloading

-You can speed up your development times by having your app reload automatically any time your code changes.
-Automatic reloading can be enabled by selecting "Enable Live Reload" from the Developer Menu.

-You may even go a step further and keep your app running as new versions of your files are injected into the JavaScript bundle automatically by enabling [Hot Reloading](https://facebook.github.io/react-native/blog/2016/03/24/introducing-hot-reloading) from the Developer Menu.
-This will allow you to persist the app's state through reloads.

-> There are some instances where hot reloading cannot be implemented perfectly.
-If you run into any issues, use a full reload to reset your app.

-You will need to rebuild your app for changes to take effect in certain situations:

-- You have added new resources to your native app's bundle, such as an image in `Images.xcassets` on iOS or the `res/drawable` folder on Android.
-- You have modified native code (Objective-C/Swift on iOS or Java/C++ on Android).

 ## In-app Errors and Warnings

 Errors and warnings are displayed inside your app in development builds.